h12w/gspec/DESIGN.md

 It is rare to setup (teardown) a test context before (after) all tests without worrying about its state changing.
 In such rare cases, they can be handled separatedly at the start (end) of the "go test" testing functions.

+IMPLEMENTATION:
+To implement the tree traversing logic, the path is composed of unique function IDs, which could be implemented as the address of the function.

+###Table-driven Testing
+GSpec should allow table driven tests and group functions nested in arbitrary ways. e.g.

+    group(func() {
+        for i, testCase := range table {
+            group(func() {
+                // test case i
+            })
+        }
+    })

+IMPLEMENTATION:
+The main challenge of table driven test is: the same closure could be run multiple times within the loop, and the address only cannot distinguish these multiple runs.
+However, this can be solved by a map counter.

 ###Concurrency
 Concurrency is a core feature of Go. "go test" supports concurency at the level